sumtuck/web-sprint-challenge-advanced-css-and-intro-js/README.md

 ### Commits

 Commit your code regularly and meaningfully.

 ## Interview Questions

 ### (please edit this file and write your answer below each question.
 In addition, you may also review these questions with your mentor)

 Please answer the following questions below, you may edit the readme file to include your answers below the question.

 1. How would you describe acessibility on the web to someone new to programming?
+   An accessible website makes a website easier for the user to navigate, speciically people with disability such as vision, hearing, and movement.

 2. Talk about 3 different things you can do to ensure your website is accessible.
+   -Use headings correctly to organize content.
+   -Include proper alt text for images.
+   -Allow users to enlarge the font size.

 3. How would you explain the concept of a variable to someone new to programming?
+   Variables are names used to hold values.
+It's like a container that holds information you will need to use more than once in your code and makes it easier to access.

 4. What is the purpose of using functions in code?
+   A function is a block of code that can take in data, process it, and return a result.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions